theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/visible-processes.md

     Trust needs to be built within the community.
 context: >-
     A collaborative data project might involve a large number of users participating in a range of processes, at different times and at different frequencies.
 This makes it important to clearly communicate and document when and how decisions have been made.
-solution: |-
+solution: >-
     Ensure that all decisions that are relevant to the work of your community are clearly documented and shared.

-    For example, by keeping track of decisions around applying **Graduated Sanctions**, clearly indicating the results of reviews carried out during **Moderation**, and in other aspects of the project governance, eg meeting minutes and other decision-making processes.
+For example, by keeping track of decisions around applying **[Escalating Blocking](/patterns/managing-conflict/escalating-blocking)**, clearly indicating the results of reviews carried out during **[Moderation](/patterns/editing/moderation)**, and in other aspects of the project governance, eg meeting minutes and other decision-making processes.
 examples:
     -
         title: OSM